crodier/software-blog/_posts/2025-05-05-the-blueprint-software-process.md

 One brief training video can bring anyone up to speed on why and how to follow the process.

-The value is considerable to any medium or large software group, at Amazon scale.
+The value is considerable to any medium or large software group.